vlfeat/autonn/README.md

 # AutoNN #
+AutoNN is a functional wrapper for [MatConvNet](http://www.vlfeat.org/matconvnet/), implementing automatic differentiation.

-AutoNN builds on [MatConvNet](http://www.vlfeat.org/matconvnet/)'s low-level functions and Matlab's math operators, to create a modern deep learning API with native automatic differentiation.
+It builds on MatConvNet's low-level functions and Matlab's math operators, to create a modern deep learning API with automatic differentiation at its core.
 The guiding principles are:

 - Concise syntax for fast research prototyping, mixing math and deep network blocks freely.
 - No boilerplate code to create custom layers, implemented as Matlab functions operating on GPU arrays.